alexjackhughes/2-step-form-example/README.md

 ## Getting Started

-After installing the dependencies (i.e. `npm install`) in the root folder and `client`, you can run the application with command:
+To begin, navigate to the `root` folder - you can build the react app with Webpack and install dependencies using command:

 ```
 npm run build
 ```

+To run the application, use command:

 ```
 npm start